Parapando/DL-rpack-dat-tool/README.md

-# Parapando-s-DL-rpack-method
+# DL-rpack-dat-tool
-There's actually a way to edit Dying Light's .rpack files/textures (2024 working method)
+there's going to be explanation some time later (30.10.2024)

 (FOR NOW i'm too lazy to write it down, dm me in discord if u need more info: Parapando)